rotki/rotki/docs/usage_guide.rst

 Airdrops
 ==========

-rotki can detect some airdrops for you
+Rotki can detect some airdrops for you

 .. image:: images/rotki_airdrops.png
    :alt: rotki airdrops detection